HCMID/project-template/tut/dirlayout.md

----
-layout: page
-title: "MID template: organization of files and directories"
----

-## Overview of files and directory layout
+# Overview of files and directory layout

 ### Editing directories